harryheros/linuxtools/README.md

 - Ubuntu 24.04 LTS (Noble) — Default
 - Ubuntu 22.04 LTS (Jammy)

-## Supported Source Systems (Script Execution)
+## Supported Source Systems

-The installer can be launched from:
+The script can be launched from:

 - Debian
 - Ubuntu